calum-paddle/migration_mapping_tool/README.md

 ## Validation Checks

-The migration process performs comprehensive validation checks:
+The migration process performs comprehensive validation checks in the following order:

-- **Column Validation**: Ensures all required columns are present
+1. **Column Validation**: Ensures all required columns are present
+2. **Unsupported Countries Validation**: Checks that `address_country_code` does not contain unsupported countries (AF, AQ, BY, MM, CF, CU, CD, HT, IR, LY, ML, AN, NI, KP, RU, SO, SS, SD, SY, VE, YE, ZW)
-- **Date Format Validation**: Validates that `current_period_started_at` and `current_period_ends_at` are in ISO 8601 format (YYYY-MM-DDTHH:MM:SSZ)
+3. **Date Format Validation**: Validates that `current_period_started_at` and `current_period_ends_at` are in ISO 8601 format (YYYY-MM-DDTHH:MM:SSZ)
-- **Date Period Validation**: Ensures date periods are logical (start dates not in future, end dates not in past)
+4. **Date Period Validation**: Ensures date periods are logical (`current_period_started_at` dates should not be in the future, `current_period_ends_at` dates should not be in the past)
-- **Missing Zip Code Validation**: Checks for missing zip codes in required countries (AU, CA, FR, DE, IN, IT, NL, ES, GB, US)
+5. **Missing Zip Code Validation**: Checks for missing zip codes in required countries (AU, CA, FR, DE, IN, IT, NL, ES, GB, US).
+Can optionally pull missing zip codes from the mapping file if the checkbox is enabled
-- **Canadian Zip Code Validation**: Validates Canadian zip code format (Letter-Number-Letter Number-Letter-Number)
+6. **Canadian Zip Code Validation**: Validates Canadian zip code format (Letter-Number-Letter Number-Letter-Number)
-- **US Zip Code Validation**: Validates US zip code format (exactly 5 digits, with optional autocorrection for 4-digit codes)
+7. **US Zip Code Validation**: Validates US zip code format (exactly 5 digits, with optional autocorrection for 4-digit codes if the checkbox is enabled)
-- **No Token Found**: Identifies records with no matching token in the mapping file
+8. **No Token Found**: Identifies records with no matching token in the mapping file
-- **Successfully Mapped Records**: Shows the final count of records ready for import
+9. **Successfully Mapped Records**: Shows the final count of records ready for import

 All validation results are displayed on a single page with downloadable error reports.
+Validation boxes are collapsible (except when they pass without additional content).
 A "Download All Reports" button provides a zip file containing all validation failures, duplicate warnings, no token found records, and successfully mapped records.

+**Note**: If any validation check fails, those records are removed from the final successful export.
+All validation checks run on the complete dataset before any records are removed, so records with multiple validation failures will be identified correctly.

+## Duplicate Detection

+In addition to validation checks, the migration process also performs duplicate detection.
+These are displayed as **warnings** (yellow boxes) on the same page as validation results and do **not** cause records to be excluded from the final export:

+- **Duplicate Tokens**: Records with duplicate `card_token` values
+- **Duplicate Card IDs**: Records with duplicate card IDs (Stripe only)
+- **Duplicate External Subscription IDs**: Records with duplicate `subscription_external_id` values
+- **Duplicate Emails**: Records with duplicate `customer_email` values (Production only, skipped in Sandbox mode since emails are anonymized)

+Duplicate detection runs even if validation checks fail, allowing you to see all potential issues at once.
+Downloadable reports are available for each duplicate type.

 ## Configuration